What is Adderall?

 Is Adderall Addictive?

 Adderall’s addictive potential depends on whether or not one uses it properly.
 Some medications, like prescription sleep or pain medicine, are addictive no matter the dosage and should only be used for a limited amount of time.
 Adderall, however, has a low-to-nonexistent addiction risk for people who take it for ADHD or narcolepsy.
-That said, Adderall is addictive when it is misused, and the potential for misuse runs rampant in the United States.
+That said, Adderall abuse is addictive, and the potential for misuse runs rampant in the United States.

 Those who abuse Adderall tend to do so in large doses.
 As stated above, Adderall does increase neurotransmitter activity in the brain, and one of those neurotransmitters is dopamine.